 GHSD 6210 Health Law and Regulation (3) This course is a graduate-level course that introduces students to a wide range of topics in the area of health law and regulation including a number of relevant statutes.
 Students learn to recognize potential legal problems in various health care settings, identify the issues and rights that are implicated, and propose solutions or plans of action.
 They also learn to differentiate between legal problems and problems which can more appropriately be solved in other ways.
 There is an emphasis on formulating analyses clearly, both orally and in writing.
 Faculty: M. Demosthenidy.
 Offered: Spring.
 Prerequisite(s): None.

-GHSD 6270 Monitoring of Public Health Programs (2) This course provides students with an introduction to program monitoring, a widely-valued skill set for managing and tracking results in public health programs in both the domestic and international context.
+GHSD 6270 Monitoring for Program Management in Global Health (2) This course provides students with an introduction to program monitoring, a widely-valued skill set for managing and tracking results in public health programs in both the domestic and international context.
 Focus will be placed on programs across a wide spectrum of public health activities, including those related to behavior change, health services utilization, health education and communication, population-based services, primary and secondary prevention, and capacity building.
 Students will learn to develop a conceptual framework, write goals and measurable objectives, develop appropriate indicators and work with health information systems.
 This course is designed for students that (1) intend to work primarily in program design and implementation, or (2) wish to master these introductory concepts as a building block to further evaluation coursework.
 Faculty: J. Bertrand.
 Offered: Fall.
 Prerequisite(s): None.

 GHSD 6320 Managerial Communications (2) The purpose of Managerial Communications is to develop the written and oral communication skills that students will need as leaders in healthcare-related organizations.
 To function effectively in complex professional environments, leaders must understand and use different communication behaviors and strategies to accomplish organizational objectives.
 This course will provide both the underlying concepts and the skill-building exercises to allow the student to build, improve, and perfect their oral and written communications.
 Faculty: T.J.
 Stranova.
 Offered: Spring.
 Prerequisite(s): None.